yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/read-replicas.md

 - [Follower reads](../../follower-reads/macos/) that enable spreading the read workload across all replicas in the primary cluster.
 - Observer reads that use read replicas.
 The latter obtain their data via [asynchronous replication](../asynchronous-replication-ycql) which allows for the read workload to be offloaded from the primary cluster.
 Read replicas are created as a separate cluster that may be located in a different region, possibly closer to the consumers of the data which would result in lower-latency access and enhanced support of analytics workloads.

-A universe can have one primary cluster and several read replica clusters.
+A datacenter (also known as universe) can have one primary cluster and several read replica clusters.

 Stale reads are possible with an upper bound on the amount of staleness.
 Reads are guaranteed to be timeline-consistent.
-You need to set the consistency level to `ONE` in your application to get reads.
-In addition, you have to set the application’s local universe to the read replica cluster’s region.
+You need to set the consistency level to `ONE` in your application to work with follower reads or observer reads.
+In addition, you have to set the application’s local datacenter to the read replica cluster’s region.

 ## Prerequisites